ibliskavka/bliskavka-com/source/_posts/10x-api-start-time-boost.md

 The average API calls took 50-100ms! ...but the start-up time was **5 seconds**!!!

-I was using a lambda warmer, so most clients didn't hit the 5 seconds latency, but I wondered if I could reduce it.
+I was using a lambda warmer, so most clients didn't hit the 5-second latency, but I wondered if I could reduce it.

 **TL;DR;** Store an uncompressed JSON file in a Lambda Layer and rebuild it periodically